Client Authentication Certificates

 The other browsers such as Firefox or Chrome can optionally use the Mac key store

-in the KeyChain key store.
+in the system KeyChain key store.

 NOTE: There is a minor bug in the way that Safari applies client certificates to websites, but there is a work-around for the bug that is described below (starting in Step 10).
 To get things working smoothly you must follow all of the steps listed below.